aysieelf/LeetCode-Solutions/Journey_Solutions/1_Month/3_Week/WeeklyLog3.md

 - [ ] Building confidence in implementing optimal solutions first
 - [x] Reading and understanding the problem statement more carefully
 - [x] Choosing better variable names for improved readability
-- [ ] Thinking of ways around built-in functions to improve time complexity
+- [x] Thinking of ways around built-in functions to improve time complexity

 ### Celebrations 🎉
 - Achievement 1: Improved solution from O(n log n) to O(n) complexity
 - Achievement 2: Implemented optimal Two Pointers solution for Valid Palindrome with O(1) space complexity completely on my own
 - Achievement 3: Implemented optimal Two Pointers solution for Reverse String completely on my own
 - Achievement 4: Implemented a Hash Table solution for First Unique Character in a String completely on my own (though not optimal)
+- Achievement 5: Solve Length of last word with 100% time complexity and O(1) space complexity

 ---